 For this project we are working in partnership with the Fittie Community Development Trust (FCDT) who are a charitable organisation established to support the harbourside community of Footdee, known by its Scots language name of Fittie.
 The FCDT lead on developing the accessible, community owned Gospel Hall as a community hub to improve the wellbeing of residents.
 The Trust’s work includes making community facilities available for the benefit of residents and visitors and, as a coastal community at the forefront of the impacts of climate change, pursue environmental sustainability.

-Safe Harbour: Open Sea is rooted in community, but has an eye on global horizons.
-Over the course of the project we are exploring three themes:
+Through Safe Harbour: Open Sea we strive to act locally, but think globally.
+Over the course of the project we’re exploring three themes: